-There’s something else which I think will make Obama a curiosity for generations to come.
+There’s something else which will make Obama an inscrutable curiosity for generations to come.
 The man lacks the usual traits we associate with leadership.
 There’s no evidence of physical courage.
-He is an awkward dufus who seems timid and aloof.
+He is an awkward klutz, who is timid and aloof.
 All of our post-war presidents have been manly, for lack of a better word.
 He also lacks the risk taking trait.
 Again, even his biggest fans describe him as excessively cautious.
 He is also indecisive.
 This is something his fans loath about him.
-The man never makes a decision until the initiative is long lost.

-I can see how critics would point to these defects and conclude it is a lack of IQ.
-He’s smart enough to know he is not smart enough so he waits until the smart people decide and then he jumps on-board.
+That may be why his critics say he is average.
+He’s smart enough to know he is not smart enough so he waits until the smart people decide.
+Then he jumps on their idea as if it is his own.
 That’s a possibility, but being a genius has never been a desirable quality in leaders.
 Obama is at least as smart as Bush or Clinton, which is to say smart enough.
 The decisiveness of Bush and Clinton was more than enough to overcome whatever intellectual challenges they faced.